Research and Policy Analysis

 The needs and aspirations of Latinos in Colorado have not been adequately researched and are not adequately understood by policymakers.

 The size and composition of Latino families are changing.
 CLLARO research is examining the consequences of those trends.
 For example, there is a rapidly growing population of Latinos over 65 years of age.
-Today, the CLLARO Research Institute is conducting groundbreaking original research on social isolation of Latino elders and its affect on their heath and well-being.
+CLLARO's research and policy department has conducted groundbreaking original research on social isolation of Latino elders and its affect on their heath and well-being.

 https://www.denver7.com/news/local-news/older-latinos-face-higher-social-isolation-a-new-study-hopes-to-help